Jeremy Dudziak: Club career

 On 28 August, Dudziak signed a three-year contract with FC St. Pauli.

 In January 2023, he joined Hatayspor on loan until the end of the season from Greuther Fürth.

+On 30 June 2023, Dudziak signed for recently relegated 2.
+Bundesliga club Hertha BSC on a one-year deal.

 International career

 Dudziak was born in Germany to a Ghanaian father who was raised in Tunisia and a German mother; thus qualified to play for Ghana, Tunisia and Germany.
 Dudziak made his debut for Germany under-16 against Russia U16.
 He won the 2014 UEFA European Under-19 Championship with the Germany under-19 team.

 Dudziak debuted for the Tunisia national team in a 1–0 friendly win over Mauritania on 6 September 2019.